 For merchants selling freight-grade products, international demand is rarely the issue.
 Traffic arrives from abroad, inbound inquiries increase, and distributors or resellers surface organically.
 Interest is abundant in capturing market share, and growing revenue by venturing into new markets but there is a recurring triad of fears that compound one another and make global growth feel disproportionately risky for big and bulky merchants.

 The first is regulatory fear.
 Cross-border freight introduces a web of unfamiliar obligations: duties, tariffs, VAT or GST, commodity restrictions, documentation requirements, and local compliance rules that vary by country.
 For parcel goods, many of these complexities are abstracted away by carriers or marketplaces.
 For freight, they are unavoidable and highly visible.
-Merchants worry about misclassification, under- or over-collection of taxes, and the consequences of getting it wrong—delayed shipments, fines, or forced returns.
+Merchants worry about misclassification, under- or over-collection of taxes, and the consequences of getting it wrong, including delayed shipments, fines, or forced returns.
 Even experienced domestic operators hesitate when faced with the possibility of a single mistake triggering weeks of disruption.

 Closely related is operational fear, which tends to be more visceral.
 Freight shipments are expensive, slow to reverse, and difficult to remediate when something goes wrong.
 Merchants fear refused deliveries when buyers are confronted with unexpected duties or service requirements.
 They fear damage on long international moves and the complexity of resolving claims across borders.
 They fear chargebacks when customers dispute fees they did not anticipate.
 In freight ecommerce, a single failed international order can erase the margin from several successful domestic ones, making the perceived downside loom large.